warptools/warpforge/examples/110-formula-usage/example-formula-exec.md

 This document contains examples of formulas that execute and produce a result.

-These examples make use of a minimal Alpine rootfs which must be present in the workspace for tests to work.
-This test workspace can be setup by running the `setup-test-workspace.sh` script.

 ---

 These fixtures are executed by tests in the `pkg/formulaexec` package.